Review:

 Key Features

-- Intricate carvings and stone work
+- Intricate carvings and details

 - Large domes and minarets